FreeType Homepage

 or from

-Windows binaries of FreeType 2 can also be downloaded directly from this download page of the GnuWin32 project.
+Windows binaries of FreeType 2 can also be downloaded directly from this download page (version 2.3.5) of the GnuWin32 project, or from GTK's download page (version 2.4.2).

 Top